 Tweet me @lucy_yoga

-Off the mat, Stu works as an audiovisual technician in art, music and film, as well as being a musician and general fanatic about sound in general, which is something he plans to bring increasingly into his yoga practice and teaching in the future.
+Off the mat, Stu works as an audiovisual technician in art, music and film.
+As well as being a musician and general fanatic about sound in general, he plans to bring these influences into his yoga practice and teaching in the future.